 Student Activities does not recruit, fund, or hire coaches.
 Therefore, coaching and instruction services vary from club to club.
 Most coaches either volunteer their time or receive a stipend from the club for their work.

 How do you start a new club sport?

 The first step is to apply for recognition for your proposed organization through the Office of Student Activities.
 The Student Activities staff will review your recognition application with you to determine if your proposed organization is either a special interest organization or truly a Club Sport.
 Criteria to become a Club Sport include the team belonging to a local, regional, or national league and having a coach.
 Club Sports must also complete all risk management and travel paperwork when required by the Office of Student Activities.

 How does the Office of Student Activities relate to Club Sports?

 You will find club members practicing and competing in many different places around campus.
-Student Activities, located on the lower level of the Templeton Campus Center, serves as resource for club leaders and offers different resources, including:
+Student Activities, located on the main level of the Templeton Campus Center, serves as resource for club leaders and offers different resources, including:

 - Travel arrangements

 If club sport leaders need assistance outside of 9am to 5pm Monday through Friday, please call the Director of Student Activities at 503-367-6401.